hoangduytran/blender-manual/manual/addons/import_export/scene_3ds.rst

 =======

 If ambient chunks are found by the importer, a new world with the ambient color will be created.
 Ambient keyframes will be imported to the timeline.
-The exporter creates an ambient chunk with the color of the active world if there is any.
+The exporter creates an ambient chunk with the color of the active world and creates background chunks with color or image if the nodes are connected to world output.

 Lights